bobbiejaxn/agentic-vc/docs/planning/master-document.md

 3. **Real-Time Portfolio Synchronization** — When new data is extracted or validated, the system updates portfolio dashboards, recalculates performance metrics, triggers concentration alerts if thresholds are breached, and sends notifications to affected users within 2 seconds.

-4. **Intelligent Agent Learning** — When users provide feedback or corrections on extracted data, the system retrains specialized agents using BAML and Claude Agent SDK to improve accuracy for similar document types, achieving continuous improvement toward 99% accuracy targets.
+4. **Intelligent Agent Learning** — When users provide feedback or corrections on extracted data, the system retrains specialized agents using Google ADK to improve accuracy for similar document types, achieving continuous improvement toward 99% accuracy targets.

 ### Value-Adding Features (Advanced)